Security Tools

 What is a QR code used for in security?

-QR codes are commonly used for two-factor authentication (2FA) setup, sharing WiFi credentials securely, and encoding URLs or contact information.
-When generating QR codes for sensitive data, use a client-side tool like this one so the data never leaves your device.
+QR codes are used for 2FA setup, sharing WiFi credentials, and encoding URLs.
+Use a client-side generator so sensitive data never leaves your device.

 More tool categories